junegunn/fzf/src/README.md

 fzf in Go
 =========

-This directory contains the source code for the new fzf implementation in Go.
+This directory contains the source code for the new fzf implementation in [Go][go].
 This new version has the following benefits over the previous Ruby version.

 - Immensely faster
     - No GIL.
 Performance is linearly proportional to the number of cores.